robin-raymond/zax.io/concurrency.md

 anotherType : MyType

-// the compiler will treat all input/output arguments as being defined as
+// the compiler will treat all input/output arguments as being qualified as
 // `deep` types
 anotherType.merge(myType)
 ````